 Rory and Jesus say their goodbye's to Skip and Harry and drive off to Mexico.
 Skip and Harry get into another car, but are stopped by Garber and Meredith who inform them that the cops have captured the real burglars.
 Harry and Skip decide to head for Hollywood (as originally planned) and Skip persuades Meredith to join them.

 Mark's rating: This is zany, enjoyable fun with a great on screen chemistry between Wilder and Pryor.
-Despite now being in my 50s, I still found many of the comedy scenes hilarious.
+Despite now being well into my 50s, I still found many of the comedy scenes hilarious.
 The pair are terrific comedy actors, and although the plot eventually runs out of steam, with the comedy being replaced by tension, there are plenty of real laugh out loud moments.
 The duo's survival strategies are amusing, as are their diverse characters.
 If you're a fan of top notch slapstick fun then you'll find this a barrel of laughs.
 However, if you find slapstick old-fashioned and puerile, then you may want to avoid this one.
 8/10